CLAYYO/lamb-cottage-20205-workers/CLOUDFLARE_DEPLOYMENT.md

 This document outlines the correct Cloudflare Pages settings for deploying the Lamb Cottage 2025 Astro application.

+**Note**: This project is configured for Cloudflare Pages (not Workers) for simpler deployment and better Astro integration.

+**Important**: The `wrangler.toml` file is not used for Pages deployment - it's only for Workers.
+Pages deployment is configured through the Cloudflare Dashboard.

 ## Current Project Configuration

 ### Package.json ✅